 - (1) Every charge by a covered utility to a customer for carrying out any activities pursuant to the state plan which are performed for the benefit of the customer, including the repayment of loans, will be stated separately on the billing from the cost of providing utility or fuel service.
 At the option of the utility, RCSP charges can be reflected on the monthly fuel statement, or on an entirely separate billing. - (2) The customer's payment of any RCSP charges may be included with the payment for service and fuel.
 Utilities which receive a payment which includes payment for both utility service and RCSP costs will first credit repayment for utility service, with the balance credited to the RCSP charges.
 Exceptions will be made if the customer requests in writing an alternate distribution of payment. - (b) Repayment of loans will be conducted in the following manner: - (1) In the case where a customer has an arranged loan from a master record lender, and provided that the lender agrees, the utilities shall permit the repayment of the loan as part of the periodic utility bill.
 The utility may recover from the lender the cost incurred by the utility in carrying out the repayment program.
 Accounts in arrears will be returned to the lender for collection. - (2) Covered utilities or approved lenders which loan monies for the purchase or installation of program measures shall abide by the following: - (A) Permit a customer to make a lump sum payment of the outstanding principal and interest upon default as determined by local or state law. - (B) Not impose a penalty on a customer who repays all or a portion of the outstanding loan amount prior to the payment due date. - (C) Allow a customer to repay a RCSP measures loan in not less than three years, unless the customer specified a shorter repayment period. - (c) No covered utility shall terminate utility service to any customer who defaults on payments due for RCS program services.
-(Department of Commerce; Division of Energy; 55 IAC 3.1-2-8; filed Mar 28, 1984, 9:07 am: 7 IR 1167; readopted filed Dec 2, 2001, 12:30 p.m.: 25 IR 1267)
+(Office of the Lieutenant Governor; Division of Energy; 16 IAC 2-2-8; filed Mar 28, 1984, 9:07 am: 7 IR 1167; readopted filed Dec 2, 2001, 12:30 p.m.: 25 IR 1267) NOTE: Transferred from the Department of Commerce (55 IAC 3.1-2-8) to the Office of the Lieutenant Governor (16 IAC 2-2-8) by P.L.4-2005, SECTION 150, effective February 9, 2005.

-55 IAC 3.1-2-9 Master record listing of suppliers, contractors, and lenders
+16 IAC 2-2-9 Master record listing of suppliers, contractors, and lenders